 - Do you cover inpatient, outpatient, or both?

 - How many days of treatment are covered under my plan?

 - Does my plan cover detox?
 What about medication?
 Therapy?
 Family therapy?
 What don’t you cover?

 What if I Don’t Have Insurance?

 As mentioned above, under the Affordable Care Act insurance companies are required to accept patients with a pre-existing condition.
 This means that you can apply for and get insurance coverage for someone suffering from a substance use disorder and then use the insurance to pay for a large portion of treatment.

-However, this option is disadvantageous if getting into rehab quickly is a priority.
+However, this option isn’t going to work if you need to get into rehab quickly.
 For example, if you have just staged an intervention with an addicted family member, you might not have the time to go through the process of setting up an insurance policy before moving your loved one into rehab.
 However, if time is not a problem, we highly recommend that you take this additional step to save costs.

 Cash Pay for Rehab

 Paying for rehab in cash upfront is usually seen as the best and fastest option.
-Ideally, you will be able to use your insurance to pay a large portion of costs and then use savings, money from a sale or personal loan, or by cashing in on an asset to pay the rest up front.
-Paying in cash is advantageous because it negates any interest costs from either a payment plan or a lender – keeping total costs for you as low as possible.
+In most cases, you will be able to use your insurance to pay a large portion of costs and then use savings, to pay the rest upfront.
+Paying in cash is a simple choice because it negates any interest costs from either a payment plan or a lender.
+This keeps the total costs for you as low as possible.

 How to Pay for Addiction Treatment with No Insurance